 Clinical Assistant Professor, Pathology

-Professor of Health Policy (Primary Care and Outcomes Research) and Senior Fellow at the Freeman Spogli Institute for International Studies
+Professor of Health Policy and Senior Fellow at the Freeman Spogli Institute for International Studies

 Dr. Salomon is an investigator on projects funded by the Centers for Disease Control and Prevention, National Institutes of Health and the Bill & Melinda Gates Foundation, relating to modeling of infectious and chronic diseases and associated intervention strategies; methods for economic evaluation of public health programs; measurement of the global burden of disease; and assessment of the potential impact and cost effectiveness of new health technologies.